Yahya bey Dukagjini

 Yahya bey Dukagjini (1488–1582; Dukaginzâde Yahyâ bey or Taşlıcalı Yahyâ bey, and Jahja bej Dukagjini) was an Albanian poet and military figure.
 He is known for his Ottoman Turkish diwan poems of the 16th century.

 In his youth, Dukagjini was recruited as a poet via the Ottomans' devşirme.
 He acted as a military figure, serving as a bölükbaşı.
 He participated in the 1514 Battle of Chaldiran, the 1516–17 Ottoman–Mamluk War, the Baghdad expedition of 1535, and the Siege of Szigetvár in 1566.
 Dukagjini was exiled after writing an elegy about Şehzade Mustafa, Suleiman the Magnificent's executed son.
-As a result, the murderer was discussed, Grand Vizier, Rüstem Pasha, exiled Dukagjini to the Balkans, where he spent the end of his life.
+The elegy openly blamed the Grand Vizier, Rüstem Pasha, who exiled Dukagjini to the Balkans, where he spent his remaining life.

-Dukagjini is known for his originality in his poems, though he did plagiarise themes and ideas from Persian literature, he presented such ideas in his own form.

 Life

 Origins

 Yahya was born in 1488 or 1489, though his exact location of birth is unknown, but he was born somewhere in Northern Albania.
 Turkish poet Muallim Naci gave him the nickname "Taşlicali".
 A relative of the poet Dukaginzade Ahmed Bey, he decided to become a poet when he was recruited as a devşirme.
 Yahya was enlisted as a janissary.
 The Shihāb al-Dīn, gave him additional rights, allowing him to meet Kadri Efendy, Ibn Kemal, Nishandji Tadji-zade Dja'fer Çelebi, Pargalı Ibrahim Pasha, and İskender Çelebi.